andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_F_ParametricModulation.rst

   randomise -i allZs.nii.gz -o allZs_randomise -1 -T -n 5000

-Load the file ``allZs_randomise_tfce_corrp_tstat1`` in fsleyes, and change the ``Min.`` threshold fo 0.95.
+Load the file ``allZs_randomise_tfce_corrp_tstat1`` in fsleyes, and change the ``Min.`` threshold of 0.95.
 This will show all of the TFCE clusters at an alpha threshold of p=0.05.
 Note how many more clusters there are, and how these were hidden with the FLAME1 approach.

 .. figure:: Appendix_F_Results_TFCE.png